 Section 36 of the Act provides a statutory right of civil action with respect to losses suffered as a result of criminal conduct under the Act, such as conduct covered by the Act's cartel offences.
-Specifically, a party suing under Section 36 of the Act is entitled to claim 'an amount equal to the loss or damage proved to have been suffered', as well as the full cost of any investigation initiated in connection with the matter.42 Section 36 claims
+Specifically, a party suing under Section 36 of the Act is entitled to claim 'an amount equal to the loss or damage proved to have been suffered', as well as the full cost of any investigation initiated in connection with the matter.53 Section 36 claims require that plaintiffs prove (1) all of the elements of the relevant substantive offence; and (2) that they have suffered damages as a result of the conduct proven in (1).54

-39 Criminal Code, Section 64.
+50 Criminal Code, Section 64.

-40 Criminal Code, Section 65(1).
+51 Criminal Code, Section 65(1).

-41 Criminal Code, Section 65(3).
+52 Criminal Code, Section 65(3).

-The investigation costs claimed must be supported by evidence and must distinguish between the actual investigation costs and the plaintiff's personal time and expense as a private litigant (which is not recoverable).
+53 The investigation costs claimed must be supported by evidence, and must distinguish between the actual investigation costs and the plaintiff's personal time and expense as a private litigant (which is not recoverable).